Toddlers: Your Game Plan for the Terrific Twos

-- Development of Agency (sense of oneself as a powerful, competent person able to act upon the world).
+- Development of Agency -- a sense of oneself as a powerful, competent person able to act successfully to get one's needs met.

 - Learning that other children are people too, and that he relate to them safely, so he doesn't have to be aggressive with them.